What is layered security and why does it matter

 Identity is one of the most important layers because it often sits at the centre of many services.
 The way people sign in, reuse credentials, approve access, and manage permissions affects more than one system at once.

 One of the most common weaknesses is password reuse.
 If the same password, or a very similar one, is used across several services, then a breach at one weaker service may create risk for the others.
 This is one reason password managers, passkeys, and unique credentials matter.
-They are not only about convenience.
-They are about reducing the spread of risk across multiple accounts.

 Single sign on and related sign in federation can improve this in some situations.
 Signing in with a major identity provider can reduce the number of passwords a user needs to create and remember, and it can avoid giving the same password to many different sites.
 But it also makes the protection of that main account more important, because one identity may now unlock access to several services.